joakim-brannstrom/dsnapshot/README.md

 ```

 The supported unites for the interval are `days`, `hours` and `minutes`.
 These
-can be written in any combination and multiple times.
+can be written in any order, combination and multiple times.

 Multiple spans are concatenated together to a total *snapshot layout*.
 The
 snapshots that are taken are automatically mapped into the specified layout as